Rocky ranges, huge salt lakes & scenic landscapes

-All roads in the Ranges are unsealed.
+All roads north of the Eyre Highway are unsealed.
 In dry weather the main roads are usually in good condition.

 In most cases it is the high clearance of a four-wheel-drive car you'll need, rather than driving in 4WD modus.

 Mt.
 Ive Station has accommodation, fuel, and a very basic shop.
-There are basic campgrounds in the National Park, most without any facilites.
+Additionally, there

 Useful phone numbers